 A comeback for chemotherapy

 Because of the increasing array of alternative treatment options for metastatic NSCLC, the prevailing belief was that chemotherapy was becoming obsolete and would soon be a historical footnote.
 However, chemotherapy has made something of a comeback, in combinations with immunotherapy.
-For example, phase III trials of chemotherapy and pembrolizumab versus chemotherapy alone in squamous (KEYNOTE-407) and nonsquamous NSCLC (KEYNOTE-189) have demonstrated a survival benefit in the intent-to-treat patient population that was regardless of the PD-L1 score.
-Moreover, a phase III trial demonstrated a survival benefit of carboplatin, paclitaxel, bevacizumab, and atezolizumab compared with carboplatin, paclitaxel, and bevacizumab.
+For example, phase 3 trials of chemotherapy and pembrolizumab versus chemotherapy alone in squamous (KEYNOTE-407) and nonsquamous NSCLC (KEYNOTE-189) have demonstrated a survival benefit in the intent-to-treat patient population that was regardless of the PD-L1 score.
+Moreover, a phase 3 trial demonstrated a survival benefit of carboplatin, paclitaxel, bevacizumab, and atezolizumab compared with carboplatin, paclitaxel, and bevacizumab.
 Thus, the majority of patients will now receive platinum-based chemotherapy with immunotherapy.

-The phase III trial in patients with squamous NSCLC compared carboplatin and a taxane, with or without pembrolizumab, and patients without PD continued single-agent pembrolizumab.
+The phase 3 trial in patients with squamous NSCLC compared carboplatin and a taxane, with or without pembrolizumab, and patients without PD continued single-agent pembrolizumab.
 Given the relatively low toxicity of this drug, the absence of any standard maintenance therapy for patients with squamous histology, and the duration of treatment in single-agent immunotherapy trials, maintenance pembrolizumab makes sense.
 In the trial of carboplatin, pemetrexed, and pembrolizumab, patients without PD continued with pemetrexed and pembrolizumab maintenance while in the carboplatin, paclitaxel, bevacizumab, and atezolizumab trial, patients continued bevacizumab and atezolizumab as maintenance therapy.